zowe/docs-site/docs/user-guide/ze-usage.md

 2. Find the `autoStore` property.
 3. Set the `autoStore` property to `false`.

-   Credentials will be stored on a per profile/per panel basis until one of the following takes place:
+   Credentials are stored on a per profile/per panel basis until one of the following takes place:

    - **Data Sets**/**USS**/**Jobs** tree refresh caused by an update to the `zowe.config.json` file
    - Zowe Explorer refresh in the **Command Palette**